 I WANT MY STUDENTS TO:

-- What I want the group to know and understand: How to live in the power of the Holy Spirit.
+- KNOW: How to live in the power of the Holy Spirit.

-- What I want the group to experience: The freedom, peace, and power of living with the Holy Spirit in control.
+- EXPERIENCE: What it means to live with the Holy Spirit in control.

 *1. Read Ephesians 5:18.
 What two things does the writer talk about in this verse?

 Getting drunk and being filled with the Spirit.

 2. How does being drunk affect a person’s thinking, speech, and actions?